airbnb/epoxy-ios/README.md

 </tr>
 </table>

-You can learn more about `EpoxyNavigationController` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyNavigationController).
+You can learn more about `EpoxyNavigationController` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyNavigationController), or by browsing the [code documentation](https://swiftpackageindex.com/airbnb/epoxy-ios/master/documentation/epoxynavigationcontroller).

 ### EpoxyPresentations